cran/diseq/README.md

 observations always represent equilibrium points in which the demanded and supplied quantities are equal.
-The model can be estimated using two-stage least squares (Theil 1953) or full information maximum likelihood (Karapanagiotis 2020).
+The model can be estimated using two-stage least squares (Theil 1953) or full information maximum likelihood (Karapanagiotis, n.d.).
 Asymptotically, these methods are equivalent (Balestra and Varadharajan-Krishnakumar 1987).

 \[